 Dyschromia can manifest as one or more light or dark patches on the skin.
 There are usually no physical systems with dyschromia, although some patients do experience mild itching.
 To find out if you have this condition, see your dermatologist for a complete evaluation.

 Hypopigmentation such as vitiligo can begin as one patch and develop into many or even cover large areas of your skin.
-Light patches on the skin can also be related to eczema or a fungal infection.
-Each of these conditions has a different dyschromia treatment.
+Light patches on the skin can also be related to eczema or fungal infections.
+Each of these conditions has different dyschromia treatment.